 4. Determine how water flows around your house

-Called the grading or slope, the angle of the ground can direct water to or away from your house.
-Obviously, it’s best if the home was built so that water drains away from the building.
+The grading or slope of the ground can direct water to your house or away from it.
+Obviously, it’s best if the home was built so that water drains away from it.

-If your street is prone to standing water even after a fairly ordinary rainstorm, talk to your county planning or environmental services department, she advises.
-“A major part of their job is water flow, and they can make suggestions.”
+This can be determined easily by watching how water flows or accumulates during an average rainstorm, says Leslie Chapman-Henderson, president and CEO of FLASH.
+If your street is prone to have standing water after an ordinary rainstorm, talk to your county planning or environmental services department, she advises.
+“A major part of their job is water flow, and they can make suggestions,” she says.

 5. Take extreme measures: Opt for a retrofit